Estimation of error on the cross-correlation, phase and time lag between evenly sampled light curves: Introduction

-In this work, we present an analytical estimate for the cross-correlation between two light curves.
-The error estimate is based on the Fourier transforms of the light curves and is based on the correct averaging over different frequency modes.
-In \S 2, the estimate is derived and verified by simulations with and without measurement errors. \S 3 highlights the difficulties in estimating a time-lag and its error using the standard method of finding the peak of the cross-correlation function.
-The cross-Correlation phasor is introduced in \S 4 which leads to an estimate of the phase lag between the light curves.
+In this work, we present an expression for the cross-correlation between two evenly sampled light curves.
+The error estimate is based on the Fourier transforms of the light curves then averaging over different frequency modes. \textsection 2 presents the expression and the same has been verified by simulations with and without measurement errors. \textsection 3 highlights the difficulties in estimating a time-lag and its error using the standard method of finding the peak of the cross-correlation function.
+The cross-Correlation phasor is introduced in \textsection 4 which leads to an estimate of the phase lag between the light curves.
 In the same section, a technique is introduced by which one can measure the time lag and its error.
 In this method the time-lag measured can be even smaller than the sampling time bin of the light curves.
-The complete fully self contained algorithm is presented in \S 5 for easy reference.
-As an example, in \S 6, the technique is applied to the {\it XMM-Newton} light curves of the highly variable and well studied AGN, Akn~564.
-In \S 7, the summary and discussion includes a list of important assumptions on which the technique is based and provides examples when the assumptions may not be valid.
+The complete fully self contained algorithm is presented in \textsection 5 for easy reference.
+As an example, in \textsection 6, the technique is applied to the {\it XMM-Newton} light curves of the highly variable and well studied AGN, Akn~564.
+In \textsection 7, the summary and discussion includes a list of important assumptions on which the technique is based and provides examples when the assumptions may not be valid.

-\section{Analytical error estimate of cross-correlation}
+\section{ANALYTICAL ERROR ESTIMATE OF \\CROSS-CORRELATION}